Understanding Heat Affected Zone (HAZ) Microstructure

 - Chromium carbides (Cr₂₃C₆) precipitate at grain boundaries

-- Local Cr depletion → intergranular corrosion
+- Local Cr depletion can increase intergranular-corrosion concern

-- Use L-grade SS (304L, 316L) with low carbon (<0.03%)
+- Specify L-grade SS (304L, 316L) with low carbon (<0.03%) where appropriate

-- Fast cooling through 650-850°C range
+- Check thermal cycle through the 650-850°C range

 Sigma Phase Formation (>600°C, long exposure):